Rollcloud/weather-station/docs/README.md

 # Setup

-In the orginal setup, the server is run from a Raspberry Pi, while development takes place on a laptop.
+In the original setup, the server is run from a Raspberry Pi, while development takes place on a laptop.
 They have slightly different needs for their environment setup and so are addressed separately here.

 ![Raspberry Pi](https://img.shields.io/badge/raspberry%20pi-A22846?logo=raspberrypi&logoColor=white&style=flat)